lepelog/botw-all-compendium-pictures-routing/route.md

 shieldsurf and run and climb to warm doublet, examine stone thingy for amber, down and more shieldsurf

-stasis get iron sledgehamer, traveler's bow, rocklaunch, treelaunch
+stasis get iron sledgehamer, rocklaunch, treelaunch

 bombs with damage physics reset